Contact

 7. Multichannel & POS – Online meets offline

-Today's customers expect more than just a functioning online shop.
-They gather information through social media, buy on marketplaces, discover products via Google Shopping, or even stand in a store and scan a QR code.
+Customers today expect far more than a functional online store.
+They discover products on social media, buy through marketplaces, browse via Google Shopping, or stand inside a physical store scanning a QR code.

-A powerful shop system must not only serve all these channels, but must also be able to link, synchronize and centrally manage them.
+A modern commerce shop system must not only support these channels it needs to connect, synchronize, and centrally manage them.

-These requirements can only be met efficiently if your system is not only prepared for multichannel and point-of-sale (POS) but actively supports these functions.
+These requirements can only be met efficiently if your system is not just compatible with multichannel and point-of-sale (POS) workflows, but actively designed to support them at scale.

 Channel / Function